Skip to main content

 ISO 31030: Evolving expectations of travel risk management

-Global risk intelligence, employee location data and multi-modal communications, help protect traveling employees while empowering a stronger duty of care, keeping business travelers safe wherever they go under new ISO 31030 standards.
+Global risk intelligence, employee location data, and multi-modal communications help protect traveling employees while empowering a stronger duty of care, keeping business travelers safe wherever they go under new ISO 31030 standards.

-How lone worker safety is changing
+Lone worker safety is changing

 Expanded production has increased accidents, workplace violence is finding its way to people’s homes, and all predictions are that remote and hybrid work environments are here to stay.
 As an employer, you must provide training, monitoring, supervision, and support for your lone workers.